18 Best Edge Computing Companies In 2025

 Tech Giants Working On Edge Computing

-9. IBM
+11. IBM

 Products: Edge Application Manager, Cloud Pak for Data and Network Automation

-IBM company has also developed tools with specialized network capabilities.
+IBM has also developed tools with specialized network capabilities.
 The Cloud Pak Network Automation, for example, can deliver 5G and other edge computing services faster and in a more reliable way.
 It also gives you detailed insights into how processes run and helps you visualize defects and prioritize actions.

-10. Hewlett Packard Enterprise
+12. Hewlett Packard Enterprise

 Products: HPE Edgeline, Aruba ESP

-Hewlett Packard Enterprise (HPE) is developing a broad range of products and services to help industries explore and unlock the capabilities of edge computing.
+Hewlett-Packard Enterprise (HPE) is developing a broad range of products and services to help industries explore and unlock the capabilities of edge computing.
 HPE EdgeLine, for instance, allows companies to enhance their operational agility, add mobility, increase revenue, and minimize risk.

 The Edgeline platform embeds open standards-based OT data acquisition and control techniques into the IT system responsible for delivering fast and secure services.
 This type of integration further decreases the latency between acquiring data, analyzing it, and acting on it.

-11. Amazon
+13. Amazon

 Product: AWS for the Edge